Including Rhaeadr Ogwen, Cwm Cneifion Falls, Devil's Appendix and Devil's Kitchen.

 At this point, several waterfalls are visible, though you may have a hard time concentrating on them given the impressive surroundings.
 On the left is the Cwm Cneifion hanging valley on the face of Glyder Fawr, and the Cwm Cneifion Falls are the waterfalls spilling out of it.
 To the right of that, a very obvious ribbon of white water is an unnamed stream, almost certainly one of the tallest white water streams in Wales (about 300 metres), but with only a few relatively small waterfalls.
 On the right of that is a long cliff, with the deep Devil's Kitchen gorge in its centre - the waterfall in it may be seen from further along the path.
 To the right of the gorge is the Devil's Appendix waterfall, usually a black smudge on the cliff, but in the right flow it shows up as a 93 metre single drop waterfall, the tallest in Wales - it also freezes into a beautiful ice display in suitably cold winters.
 Various other black smudges on the left of the gorge also have waterfalls, but none as big or impressive.

 The path continues to circle the lake.
-At the far end, it passes an optional shortcut to the right that reaches the path on the other side of the lake, without visiting the higher waterfalls - this should be used by walkers who are not capable of fording the stream ahead.
-The main path climbs higher, until it has to ford the white water stream.
-The ford is quite tricky and slippery, especially after rain, so only experienced walkers should continue beyond this point - others should follow using the shortcut instead, crossing the stream lower down using stepping stones.
-After fording the stream, the main path reaches a very rocky section, and starts to climb.
+At the far end, it passes an optional shortcut to the right that reaches the path on the other side of the lake, without visiting the higher waterfalls, crossing the streams lower down using stepping stones - this should be used by walkers who are not capable of ascending the bouldery steps ahead.
+The main path climbs higher, crossing a bridge over the white water stream.
+(Until 2018, this was a ford, which was quite tricky and slippery, especially after rain.
+The bridge is most welcome, and makes this section much safer.)
+After crossing the stream, the main path reaches a very rocky section, and starts to climb.
 Part way up this, another path joins from the right - remember this path.
 Continue upwards until the path passes just below the mouth of the gorge.
 It's possible to get a good view of the Devil's Kitchen waterfall by standing on the rocks to the right.

 At this point, there is an optional detour for experts.
 Ignore the path, and scramble up the gorge - it's roughly a grade 1 scramble.
 A lower waterfall is reached below the main one, where it is possible to walk behind the waterfall, and another waterfall behind that first one.
 Return to the mouth of the gorge.